 - Triple flint striker – This tool is designed to make flint changes faster and easier.

-- Protractor – This is used to determine the angle of take-off of a lateral, or it may be used to set a lateral at the proper angle for tacking prior to welding in place.
+- Protractor – This is used to determine the angle of take-off of a lateral, or it may be used to set a lateral at the proper angle for tacking before welding in place.

 - 25’ tape measure – During metal construction, measurements are crucial to the success of the final project.